Download our severe weather checklist

-We provide a safe and reliable water supply and sewerage service to residents across our area, however, sometimes severe weather can affect this service.
+We provide a safe and reliable water supply and sewerage service to residents across our area, but the network can sometimes be impacted by extreme weather.

 There are many things you can do to be prepared for severe weather to keep you, your family, and your home safe.